It's time to reimagine the future of testing—and EMA is at the forefront with the SSAT at Home, a new at-home

 You must use a room where you can be alone during testing.
 Your room may not have any posters or items visible that may benefit the test taker.
 Your room must be free from music, talking, or other noises.
 You must be dressed appropriately.
 Remember, your picture will be taken at the start of testing.
 You must be physically in the U.S. or Canada.

 A parent/guardian is allowed to assist during the initial connection, room scan, and explanation of testing rules.
 Once these steps have been completed, the parent/guardian must exit the room as testing begins but needs to remain in an adjoining room.

 Cell phones are not allowed during testing.
 Food and snacks are not allowed during testing, except during scheduled breaks.
 Work surface must be clear of all items.
 Students may have two blank pieces of paper, a pencil, and a water bottle without a label.

 We are committed to ensuring that test takers with disabilities receive reasonable accommodations when taking the SSAT.
-When completing your test change to the SSAT at Home, your approved accommodations will be provided to PSI, our remote proctoring partner, who will administer your test.
+When completing your test registration for the SSAT at Home, your approved accommodations will be provided to PSI, our remote proctoring partner, who will administer your test.

 Late Policy: PSI will guarantee your SSAT at Home appointment up until 15 minutes after your student’s scheduled start time.
 After this time, your test will no longer be active.